ds-peer-consulting/fa21-intro-to-python-workshop/NOTEBOOK-LINKS.md

+## Delete this file after you use the template to create another workshop.

 ## Datahub

 This link only works for people with access to the Berkeley Datahub.
 This method is easy -- it just requires you to put the link together manually.